 Once the Suez Canal was opened in 1869, the British became even more determined to keep possession of Gibraltar.
 At the time, the Mediterranean was the main route to Britain’s colonies in East Africa and southern Asia.

-In the 1960s, as decolonization was taking place worldwide, the Spanish government demanded the return of the peninsula.
-As a consequence, in 1967 a referendum was held giving residents a choice of between Spanish sovereignty or for continued British occupation.
+In the 1960s, as decolonization was taking place worldwide, the Spanish government demanded the peninsula’s return.
+As a consequence, in 1967 a referendum was held giving residents a choice between Spanish sovereignty or continued British occupation.
 The disputed result was to continue under British rule.

 In 1969 a new constitution was drafted for Gibraltar that explicitly reaffirmed Gibraltar’s link with Britain while also granting it full internal self-government.
-In response the Spanish government closed its border with Gibraltar.
-This deprived the territory of Spanish goods and labour.
+In response, the Spanish government closed its border with Gibraltar.
+This deprived the territory of Spanish goods and labor.
 This blockade ended in 1985.

 The status of Gibraltar has remained a source of friction between the Spanish and British governments.
 In a nonbinding referendum in 2002 recognized by neither government, 99 percent of Gibraltar’s voters rejected joint British-Spanish sovereignty.
-Gibraltar subsequently was allowed by both governments to represent itself in negotiations on its future.
+Both governments subsequently allowed Gibraltar to represent itself in negotiations on its future.